gabenodarse/rhythm-warrior/documentation.md

 scripts with an uppercase naming hold a class of the same name.
 Lower case holds multiple classes/functions.
 Game.js holds Game class and a subclass Editor

+## src/lib.rs
+contains some types and functions common to multiple files, and exports to wasm

+## src/objects.rs
+contains types and constants common to different objects

+## src/game.rs
+contains the Game class.
+Game is exported to wasm and through Game all functionality in the game runs

+## src/player.rs
+contains the Player class.
+Controls player movement and action, one of the main components of the Game class

+## src/brick.rs
+contains the Brick class.
+Information on bricks travelling up the screen

+## src/slash.rs
+contains the Slash class, initialized when the player slashes

+## src/dash.rs
+contains the Dash class, initialized when the player dashes

 ## resources.json / src/resources.rs / graphics
 each key in the resources.json file represents 1 graphic or animation. to add a graphic or animation, add the key to the resources.json file and create an array with the associated images